URA SUM and Difference

 Polar pattern (dB) — polar characteristic of the custom acoustic element

-Set the polar pattern magnitude of the custom acoustic element as a real vector-string 1 by , where is the number of frequencies specified in the Polar pattern frequencies (Hz) parameter.
-The string represents the polar pattern magnitude measured at the corresponding frequency specified in Polar pattern frequencies (Hz).
-The directional pattern is measured in the azimuth plane.
-In the azimuth plane, the elevation angle is 0° and the centre axis is 0° in azimuth and 0° in elevation.
-The polar pattern is symmetrical around the centre axis.
-Based on the polar diagram, it is possible to construct the directivity diagram of an acoustic element in three-dimensional space.
+Set the value of the polar radiation pattern of the user acoustic element in the form of a real vector-row 1 on , where — the number of frequencies specified in the parameter Polar pattern frequencies (Hz).
+The string represents the value of the polar radiation pattern measured at the corresponding frequency specified in the Polar pattern frequencies (Hz).
+The radiation pattern is measured in the azimuthal plane.
+In the azimuthal plane, the elevation angle is 0°, and the central axis is 0° in azimuth and 0° in elevation.
+The polar radiation pattern is symmetrical around the central axis.
+Based on the polar diagram, it is possible to construct a directional diagram of an acoustic element in three-dimensional space.

 Dependencies